 I want to read the text that we're going to be looking at.
-And this is so important, this is so foundational as chapter 1 was that we are taking our time to go through it because it has such monumental significance as foundational to our Christian faith.
+And this is so important.
+This is so foundational — as chapter 1 was — that we are taking our time to go through it because it has such monumental significance as foundational to our Christian faith.
 But let me start reading in Luke 2:8, "And in the same region there were some shepherds staying out in the fields and keeping watch over their flock by night.
 And an angel of the Lord suddenly stood before them and the glory of the Lord shone around them and they were terribly frightened.
-And the angel said to them, 'Do not be afraid, for behold, I bring you good news of great joy which shall be for all the people.
+And the angel said to them, 'Do not be afraid, for behold, I bring you good news of a great joy which shall be for all the people.
 For today in the city of David there has been born for you a Savior who is Christ the Lord.
 And this will be a sign for you, you will find a baby wrapped in cloths and lying in a manger.'
-And suddenly there appeared with the angel a multitude of the heavenly host praising God and saying, 'Glory to God in the highest, and on earth peace to men with whom He is pleased.'
+And suddenly there appeared with the angel a multitude of the heavenly host praising God and saying, 'Glory to God in the highest, and on earth peace among men with whom He is pleased.'
 And it came about when the angels had gone away from them into heaven that the shepherds began saying to one another, 'Let us go straight to Bethlehem then and see this thing that has happened which the Lord has made known to us.'
 And they came in haste and found their way to Mary and Joseph and the baby as He lay in the manger.
-And when they had seen this they made known the statement that had been told them about this child.
+And when they had seen this they made known the statement which had been told them about this child.
 And all who heard it wondered at the things which were told them by the shepherds.
 But Mary treasured up all these things, pondering them in her heart.
 And the shepherds went back glorifying and praising God for all that they had heard and seen, just as had been told them."

 Now as we noted last time, in looking at this text, the key statement in the narrative is found in verse 11.
 In verse 11 it says, "There has been born for you a Savior."
-There has been born for you a Savior...that is the high note of this entire passage.
+There has been born for you a Savior.
+That is the high note of this entire passage.
 The shepherds and the angels are bit players, as it were, in the scenario in which the Savior who has been born is the main character.
 There has been born for you a Savior.
 This is the greatest news the world has ever heard.
 This is the good news.
-In fact, that's exactly what it says in verse 10, "I bring you good news of great joy which shall be for all the people."
+In fact, that's exactly what it says in verse 10, "I bring you good news of a great joy which shall be for all the people."
 This is the good news.
 One has been born who will save sinners from their sins and from eternal hell.

-You remember when Joseph, the betrothed husband of Mary, found out that Mary was pregnant, he couldn't understand it because he knew that she was a virgin.
+You remember when Joseph, the betrothed husband of Mary, found out that Mary was pregnant he couldn't understand it because he knew that she was a virgin.
 They were only engaged at that point.
 When he found out she was pregnant he was so shaken that he was in deep distress about what to do, should he stone her, as the Old Testament law required because she would be found in the category of an adulteress?
-Or should he divorce her as the law provides and put her away privately?
-At the time when he was contemplating what to do, he was instructed from heaven that she was with child by the Holy Spirit, that God had planted a life in her womb.
+Or should he divorce her as the law provided and put her away privately?
+At the time when he was contemplating what to do, he was instructed from heaven that she was with child by the Holy Spirit, God had planted a life in her womb.
 She was still a virgin.
 She was righteous and God had chosen her to bear the Messiah.
-And Joseph was instructed in Matthew 1:21 to call His name Jesus for He shall save His people from their sins.
-Jesus is the New Testament version of Joshua which means Savior.
+And Joseph was instructed in Matthew 1:21 to call His name Jesus, for He shall save His people from their sins.
+Jesus is the New Testament version of Joshua, which means Savior.

-Jesus came to save the world, He didn't come to be an example of nobility and morality and integrity.
+Jesus came to save the world.
+He didn't come to be an example of nobility and morality and integrity.
 He didn't come to be an example of passivity.
 He didn't come to demonstrate patience and kindness and mercy and tenderness.
 He did all of that but He came to be the Savior of the world.
-The Jews had long awaited for that to happen.
+The Jews had long waited for that to happen.
 They, as I told you last time, knew God as a saving God.
 They knew the nature of God was to save because He delivered them from their enemies and He had so often delivered them from the immediate consequence of the sin, consequences which they deserved.
 He had rescued them from every imaginable kind of situation in spite of their sins.
 So they knew God as a saving God.
-The God of the Old Testament had revealed Himself clearly as a Savior, but there was also the fact that though God was a saving God there had never yet come one who had provided fully and finally that promised salvation.
+The God of the Old Testament had revealed Himself clearly as a Savior, but there was also the fact that though God was a saving God there had never yet come One who had provided fully and finally that promised salvation.
 And so they long awaited the Savior of the world, the One who would come and satisfy the justice of God.

-In fact they wouldn't receive Davidic promise of the Kingdom, they wouldn't receive Abrahamic promise of blessing until they had received New Covenant salvation.
+In fact they wouldn't receive Davidic promise of the kingdom.
+They wouldn't receive Abrahamic promise of blessing until they had received New Covenant salvation.
 They were looking for a Savior who would come and take away sin.
-They were looking for the New Covenant to be fulfilled.
-The Savior who would come and forgive them for their sin.
-A Savior who would come and wash them.
-A Savior who would come and take away the stony heart and put a heart of flesh.
-A Savior who would come and give them His Spirit.
-A Savior who would rescue them from judgment, the judgment of God and eternal hell.
+They were looking for the New Covenant to be fulfilled, the Savior who would come and forgive them for their sin, a Savior who would come and wash them, a Savior who would come and take away the stony heart and put a heart of flesh, a Savior who would come and give them His Spirit, a Savior who would rescue them from judgment, the judgment of God and eternal hell.

 And the great announcement of the passage here, the great angelic announcement is in verse 11, "There has been born for you a Savior."
 This is the high point of redemptive history.
 This is the greatest moment in the history of the world.
 A Savior would come and He would take on the judgment of God for sinners.
 He would be punished in our place.
-As symbolically the lamb died in the place of the sinner in the Old Testament, sacrificial system, this Lamb, the perfect spotless pure Lamb of God would die for sinners and He would die such a perfect death and bear sin so perfectly that never would there be another sacrifice.
+As symbolically the lamb died in the place of the sinner in the Old Testament, sacrificial system, this Lamb, the perfect, spotless, pure Lamb of God would die for sinners and He would die such a perfect death and bear sin so perfectly that never would there be another sacrifice.
 Jesus would be the Savior of the world by taking on the punishment for sinners.
 He would die under the execution of God's wrath.
-God literally would execute Jesus for your sins and my sins.
-And since the penalty was fully paid, God would be free to forgive us and take us to eternal heaven and not send us to hell to bear the punishment for our own sins because Christ had bore it for us.
+God would literally execute Jesus for your sins and my sins.
+And since the penalty was fully paid, God would be free to forgive us and take us to eternal heaven and not send us to hell to bear the punishment for our own sins because Christ had born it for us.

 When He was born there He was born in obscurity.
 The Romans were there, the soldiers were there, of course.
-They were everywhere Roman presence was.
+They were everywhere, Roman presence was.
 Roman presence would have been heightened in Bethlehem at that time because the census would have been going on there.
 They would have had Roman officials who were taking the census there.
 They would have taken up every available room.
 People would be coming into town and staying with families and friends because they would be related to them, going back to the house of their ancestry.
-By the time Joseph and Mary got there, there wasn't any place for them to stay except in what was most likely a shed, a large lean-to.
-There was an overnight stopping place for travelers.
+By the time Joseph and Mary got there, there wasn't any place for them to stay except in what was most likely a shed, a large lean-to that was an overnight stopping place for travelers.
 It could have been a situation where you have four walls surrounding a courtyard.
-Those four walls would have little shanty-type rooms and probably a loft so that you could have some people below at ground level and some people to climb up a little ladder and stay above.
-But all those places were taken, even as primitive as they were they would have been better than where Joseph and Mary ended up which was in the courtyard which was occupied by all the animals of all the travelers...donkeys, and goats, and probably some sheep and maybe some camels.
-Really an inappropriate place, a dirty place, terrible place for a semi-private or quasi-public birth in a very obscure and very unlikely circumstance.
+Those four walls would have little shanty-type rooms and probably a loft so that you could have some people below at ground level and some people climb up a little ladder and stay above.
+But all those places were taken.
+Even as primitive as they were they would have been better than where Joseph and Mary ended up, which was in the courtyard, which was occupied by all the animals of all the travelers, donkeys, and goats, and probably some sheep and maybe some camels; really an inappropriate place, a dirty place, terrible place for a semi-private or quasi-public birth in a very obscure and very unlikely circumstance.
 But it was there that the Savior was born.

 He was born in obscurity.
 Apparently nobody around there knew.
 None of the people knew.
 None of the Romans knew.
 None of the inhabitants of Jerusalem or the visiting folks knew.
-Just another baby being born as they heard the cry of Jesus when He came into the world...the cry was just another cry of another baby.
+Just another baby being born as they heard the cry of Jesus when He came into the world.
+The cry was just another cry of another baby.
 And it was so obscure, we don't hear any announcement at all going on in Bethlehem, just Joseph knew and Mary knew.
 But it wasn't long till we come to verse 8 and an announcement is made.
 And the greatest event in the saga of redemption has occurred and it's about to be announced.

 In an unlikely announcement, it says in verse 8, "In the same region there were some shepherds staying out in the fields and keeping watch over their flock by night."
-Now the Jews have been looking for a Savior for a long time.
+Now the Jews had been looking for a Savior for a long time.
 And even the Romans were conscious of a Savior of the world.
 In fact they gave that very title to Caesar Augustus.
 There is existing a Roman indication in some of the ruins that Caesar Augustus had the title "savior of the world."
 People are always looking for a great deliverer, always looking for a great savior.
 And while Caesar Augustus was in Rome celebrating himself as the savior of the world, the true Savior of the world was being born in Bethlehem in obscurity.
 There was only one true Savior.
 He had come to deliver His people from their sins and to bring them out of the judgment of God and to rescue them from eternal hell and to bring them out of suffering into blessing as had been promised to Abraham and out of subservience into royalty and reigning as had been promised to David.
 So He had come.
 He had come to bring the blessings of the New Covenant, the blessings of the Abrahamic Covenant, the blessings of the Davidic Covenant.
 He had come to save sinners and then to give them all the promised blessing.